nf-core/methylseq/docs/output.md

-# NGI-MethylSeq Output
+# nf-core/MethylSeq Output

-NGI-MethylSeq is the new RNA-seq Best Practice pipeline used by the [National Genomics Infrastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab](https://www.scilifelab.se/platforms/ngi/) in Stockholm, Sweden.
+nf-core/MethylSeq is the new RNA-seq Best Practice pipeline used by the [National Genomics Infrastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab](https://www.scilifelab.se/platforms/ngi/) in Stockholm, Sweden.

 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

-Note that NGI-MethylSeq contains two workflows - one for Bismark, one for bwa-meth.
+Note that nf-core/MethylSeq contains two workflows - one for Bismark, one for bwa-meth.
 This document describes the output from the default Bismark workflow.

 ## Pipeline overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/)